LOGIN

-See this ATS tutorial for an excellent in-depth description of ventilator waveform interpretation and analysis.
+See Mechanical Ventilation Tutorials for an excellent in-depth coverage of ventilator modes, waveform interpretation, and dyssynchrony.

 Darioli R, Perret C. Mechanical controlled hypoventilation in status asthmaticus.
 Am Rev Respir Dis 1984;129:385-7.
-Noteworthy for being the first description of permissive hypercapnea and low tidal volumes during mechanical ventilation of asthmatics with high airway pressures.
+Noteworthy for being the first description of permissive hypercapnea with an emphasis on avoiding high airway pressures, in contrast to the contemporary emphasis on normalizing blood gases.

 PMID: 6703497